Cquinn21/.github.io-reading-notes/wireframe.md

 6. **Prototypes:** Once you have your user feedback, you begin on the realistic wireframing.
 This is what the site will actually look like.

-The key to a good wireframe is clarity,confidence and simplicity.
+The key to a good wireframe is clarity, confidence and simplicity.

 [Home](https://cquinn21.github.io/.github.io-reading-notes/index)